gap-packages/sotgrps/README.md

 IdSOTGroup(group) returns the group ID in line with SOTGroup(n, i), namely, the position of the input group of order n in the list constructed by AllSOTGroups(n).

 References:
 [1] X. Pan, Groups of small order type.
-MPhil thesis.
+MPhil thesis at Monash University (to be submitted mid 2021).
 [2] H. Dietrich, B. Eick, & X. Pan, Groups whose order factorise in at most four primes. https://arxiv.org/pdf/2012.02933.pdf